titpetric/pendulum/README.md

 As you write or scroll either the textarea or the preview pane, the scroll positions are synchronised based on percentage.
 In case of images in the text, accuracy can be quite off, but it's possible to improve this behaviour in the future.

+Most of the development is basically related with the preview of whatever it is you're editing.
+The editor itself doesn't care about anything other than the contents of the text file you're opening and trying to save.

 ## Status